ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservers.md

    {: important}

 7. Complete the bare metal server configuration.
+   1. Enter the number of bare metal servers.
+      * For the consolidated cluster, you can order 1-51 servers in total, taking into account the existing number of hosts in the cluster.
+      * For the workload cluster, you can order 1-59 servers in total, taking into account the existing number of hosts in the cluster.
-   * From the list, you can select a bare metal server configuration that is being used by the existing ESXi servers in the cluster.
+   2. From the list, you can select a bare metal server configuration that is being used by the existing ESXi servers in the cluster.
 Then, click **Next**.
-This option is not available under the following conditions:
-      * The bare metal configuration that is used by the existing ESXi servers in the cluster is **Broadwell**.
-      * The storage type of the cluster is **Local disks**.
+This option is not available for existing ESXi servers with **Broadwell CPU** or if the storage type of the cluster is **Local disks**.
-   * You can also choose a new bare metal server configuration by selecting the option from the list and clicking **Next**.
+   3. You can also choose a new bare metal server configuration by selecting the option from the list and clicking **Next**.
 Select the **CPU model** and the amount of **RAM**.
 8. Click **Next** and complete the networking settings.
     * You can continue to use the previously selected primary subnets.
-    * You can specify new primary subnets.
+    * You can specify different primary subnets.
 Then, use the lists to select the **Public primary subnet** and **Private primary subnet**.
-    * If you want to customize the hostnames prefix individually, select **Configure hostnames individually**.
+    * If you want to customize the hostnames prefix individually, toggle the **Configure hostnames individually** switch on.
 9. In the **Details** section, review the estimated pricing, ensure that the account to be charged is correct, and review and accept the terms.
 Then, click **Add**.

 ## Results after you add ESXi servers to vCenter Server instances